|Born||December 6, 1939|

 Dumiso Dabengwa was a politician and the president of ZAPU.
 He was also a member of Zimbabwe African National Union-Patriotic Front (Zanu-PF) officially until 2008 when he left to revive ZAPU political party.
 In 2018, Dumiso formed the Dumiso Dabengwa Foundation.

 Between 2018 and 2019 Dabengwa was mostly ill.
 He was admitted at a South African hospital in 2018.
 In early 2019 he was taken to India for further treatment.
-He passed away on 23 May 2019 in Nairobi, Kenya while in transit to Zimbabwe from India where he had gone for treatment.

 During Zimbabwe's war for independence, he was the head of Zimbabwe People's Revolutionary Army (ZIPRA) intelligence.